ashleydavis/datakit/docs/cli.md

 ## Arguments

-- **left-input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
 - **left-key-selector-fn** - A JavaScript function to select the join key for each record of the left dataset.
 Specifying a file name will load the JavaScript code from the file.
-- **right-input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
+- **left-input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
+Can be omitted if there are no further arguments.
 - **right-key-selector-fn** - A JavaScript function to select the join key for each record of the right dataset.
 Specifying a file name will load the JavaScript code from the file.
+- **right-input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
+Can be omitted if there are no further arguments.
 - **merge-fn** - A JavaScript function to merge records from left and right datasets.
 Specifying a file name will load the JavaScript code from the file.
 - **output-file** - The name of a file (json, csv or yaml) to output the resulting dataset to.
 Omitting this causes JSON output to be written to standard output.